BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Chiang Rai to catch the cool, dry weather and avoid the biggest crowds?
+When's the absolute best time to visit Chiang Rai to catch the cool, dry weather without the biggest crowds?

-Beyond the White Temple, what's a truly unique cultural experience in Chiang Rai that most tourists miss?
+Beyond the White Temple and Blue Temple, what's a truly unique, less-visited spot in Chiang Rai that's worth the detour?

 How should I get around Chiang Rai and its surrounding attractions?
-Is renting a scooter a good idea?
+Is it easy to navigate?

-Absolutely.
-Remember to dress modestly when visiting any temple, including the famous White Temple and Blue Temple – cover your shoulders and knees.
-Always remove your shoes before entering temple buildings, and avoid pointing your feet at Buddha images or monks.
-A gentle 'wai' (palms together) is a respectful greeting.
+Remember that temples are sacred places, so dress modestly: cover your shoulders and knees.
+When entering temple buildings, you'll need to remove your shoes.
+It's also customary to be quiet and respectful, and avoid pointing your feet directly at Buddha images or monks.
+A simple 'wai' (palms together) is a polite greeting.

 What is the cheapest month to visit Chiang Rai, Thailand?